rkohli3/india-famafrench/docs/method.rst

 1-Dimensional Sorting
 ----------------------------

-We apply the standard practice for sorting Winners and Losers as mentioned by Jegadeesh and Titman [#]_ where the stocks are ranked based on their cumulative returns for the past eleven months i.e :math:`t-12` to :math:`t-1`, excluding the most recent month as it is not an indicator of momentum.
-The top 30% are considered as the Winners and bottom 30% are considered
+We apply the standard practice for sorting Winners and Losers as mentioned by Jegadeesh and Titman (1993) [#]_ and popularized by Asness (1994) [#]_ where the stocks are ranked based on their cumulative returns for the past eleven months i.e t−12 to t−1, excluding the most recent month as it is not an indicator of momentum.
+The top 30% are considered as the Winners and bottom 30% are considered Losers.

-Losers.
-For the 1-D portfolios, we simply buy the Winners and short sell the Losers, thus to form Winners minus Losers (WML)
+For the 1-D portfolios, we simply buy the Winners and short sell the Losers, thus to form Winners `minus` Losers (WML)

 .. math::